abdurrahmanriyad/blockchain-land-registry-with-laravel/readme.md

 # Blockchain Land Registry with Laravel

-This is a pet project to understand the basic of decentralized application and incorporate with Laravel.
+This is a pet project built on Laravel and Ethereum to understand the basic of decentralized application.

 ## Necessary Links
 [MetaMask](https://metamask.io/)